Almeria – Melilla

 Ferries to Spain

-The Almeria to Melilla ferry route is provided by 2 operators and is available for booking all year round.
-The ferry crossing from Almeria to Melilla takes approximately 6 hours and 52 minutes on ferries servicing this route.
-Almeria to Melilla ferry duration can range between 5 hours and 30 minutes and 7 hours and 31 minutes depending on the operator that you decide to travel with.
+The Almeria to Melilla ferry route is provided by 1 operators and is available for booking all year round.
+The ferry crossing from Almeria to Melilla takes approximately 7 hours on ferries servicing this route.
+The ferry duration for the Almeria to Melilla ferry can range between 5 hours 30 minutes and 7 hours depending on the operator that you decide to travel with.

-The first ferry leaves Almeria at approximately 01:00 and the last ferry leaves at approximately 23:59.
+The first ferry leaves Almeria Port at approximately 16:30 and the last ferry leaves at approximately 23:30.
 Ferry schedules can vary by operator and season.

-The fastest ferry from Almeria to Melilla is with Balearia in 5 hours and 30 minutes.
+The fastest ferry from Almeria to Melilla is with Naviera Armas in 5 hours 30 minutes.

-You can take an overnight ferry on the Almeria to Melilla route.
-The first overnight sailing departs from Almeria at 23:30 and arrives in Melilla at 06:30.
+There are overnight ferries from Almeria to Melilla.
+The first overnight ferry departs at 23:30 and arrives in Melilla at 06:30.

-You can book cabins on ferries that sail from Almeria to Melilla with Balearia and Naviera Armas.
+There are cabins available on ferries from Almeria to Melilla with Naviera Armas.

 Find cheap ferry tickets using our deal finder.
 It is highly recommended that you book in advance to ensure yourself the best possible prices and availability on the Melilla ferry.